vegapunk-hiroshi/project2_cassandra/README.md

 	length float,
 	PRIMARY KEY((session_id, iteminsession))

-2. PARTITION KEY are user_id, session_id.
+2.PARTITION KEY are user_id, session_id.
 CLUSTER KEY is iteminsession so it will be sorted.

 	CREATE TABLE IF NOT EXISTS user_listened(
 	user_id int,
 	session_id int,